RedSnicker/RedSnicker/README.md

 - 👀 I’m interested in Anything developement related
 - 🌱 I’m currently learning Python and Java
 - 📫 You can contact me inside Discord! my name is Redsnicker
 - 😄 Pronouns: I Dont care, You could use She/Her, Use any you want.
-I'm not An entitled gay person (no offense lgbtq's)
+I'm not An entitled gay dude (no offense lgbtq's)
 - ⚡ Fun fact: I'm Currently working on two projects!
-Chest Solutions And RedMoviz
+Chest Solutions And Arcane

 <!---
 RedSnicker/RedSnicker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.